 Bustos, Megler and Metz define integration as “the process by which the material accessed and insights gained in an entheogenic experience are incorporated over time into one’s life in a way that benefits the individual and their community.”

 Kathleen Harrison points out that mentions of the “hero’s journey,” to represent going deep into a psychedelic experience, frequently leave out a key step.
-That part of the journey is when the hero/heroine returns, they bring with them what they have learned in order to share with others (2018).
+That part of the journey is when the hero/heroine returns, and they bring with them what they have learned in order to share with others (2018).
 The transformative component of an experience may feel incomplete or unresolved if this communal sharing does not occur.
 An incomplete experience may also occur when participants lack people to witness or validate their psychedelic experiences.

 Highlighting the importance of community is therefore vital to helping people integrate their psychedelic experiences more fully into their lives.